Code Name: S.T.E.A.M.: Reception

 Code Name: S.T.E.A.M. has earned aggregate critic scores of 68% from GameRankings and a 69 out of 100 from Metacritic, indicating "mixed or average" reception.
 Ben Moore from GameTrailers called it "a complex game that's hard to put down," praising the varied gameplay and character progression systems, and the game's "absurd moments that keep things entertaining".
 GameRevolution's Ryan Bates enjoyed the level strategy that fans of the genre will "eat up" while "non-strategy gamers will find it easier to understand and get into than other current offerings".
-Henery Gilbert from GamesRadar praised the design and setting of a "unique world full of memorable characters," the gameplay mechanics, and "the odd team of steampunk weirdos really mixes up the gameplay to make for some impactful action, and the dense maps belie a raft of colorful design".
+Henry Gilbert from GamesRadar praised the design and setting of a "unique world full of memorable characters," the gameplay mechanics, and "the odd team of steampunk weirdos really mixes up the gameplay to make for some impactful action, and the dense maps belie a raft of colorful design".
 Kimberley Wallace from Game Informer said the game's "biggest assets are its variety and unpredictability" in missions and strategies.
 IGN's Jose Otero enjoyed the design of the characters and gameplay options, calling the arsenal itself "wacky, but also extremely deep," though he felt that the enemies were less memorable visually than the playable characters.
 Otero noted the lack of an overhead map or view feature, feeling that it made players "have to think carefully" to avoid ambushes and make counters.

 Austin Walker from GameSpot considered the lack of an overhead option as encouraging a "slow, dreary march forward" approach, while deeming the level design "uninspired" and the story "underdeveloped," as it "turns its back ... in favor of pure aestheticization".
 Kyle MacGregor from Destructoid enjoyed the gameplay as "a heady, engrossing experience" yet was critical of the enemy turns having a protracted length, being "hellaciously long".
 Justin McElroy from Polygon called the gameplay "annoying" and admitted that he didn't finish the game, calling it a "misguided, horrifically dull debacle".
 Nintendo would later release an update that addressed significant downtime by allowing the player to fast-forward through enemy turns.
 As such, McElroy updated his review to be more favorable towards the game, stating that it was "a whole lot easier to deal with its faults after the patch and, by extension, a whole lot easier to recommend" the game.

 In its first week on sale in Japan, Code Name: S.T.E.A.M. sold fewer than 1,865 copies at retail.